 Global Ministries has installed solar arrays at hospitals, a migration center on the U.S.-Mexico border and a theological school, and has provided women’s enterprises, refugee communities and hurricane survivors with renewable energy equipment.
 The agency is exploring strategies to increase use of renewable energy in disaster response and health care.

 Resources for local churches

-Global Ministries encourages congregations to observe Earth Day Sunday during the month of April.
-Discover Earth Day resources.
+- Earth Day: Global Ministries encourages congregations to observe Earth Day Sunday each April.
+View Earth Day resources.

-- Global Ministries to commission EarthKeepers for environmental stewardshipSeventeen new Global Ministries EarthKeepers will launch creation care projects in their local communities.
+29 new Global Ministries EarthKeepers will launch creation care projects.